The following deductions are available on Massachusetts state tax returns.

 Massachusetts taxpayers who have paid MA personal incomes taxes in a prior year on income attributed to them under a "claim of right" may deduct the amount of that income from their gross income if it later develops that they were not in fact entitled to that income, and have repaid the amounts in question.

-NOTE: This deduction is allowed in the year of repayment, provided that the repayment is not considered deductible.
+NOTE: This deduction is allowed in the year of repayment, provided that the repayment is not considered otherwise deductible.

 Some examples in which the claim of right may be applied are listed below: